Pakettikauppa/woo-pakettikauppa/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Allow Pakettikauppa to create shipping labels even if original shipping method is not from Pakettikauppa shipping method.
+* Allow shipping method to be changed (does not allow pickup point to be changed).

 = 2.0.2 =
 * Internal changes / fixes / improvements
 * In latest woo pickup points only worked if shipping had testing on